nicholas-miklaucic/eins/docs/in-depth.md

 `'logaddexp'` weren't already a supported combination, you could replicate the functionality as `('log', 'add', 'exp')`.
 This computes the logarithm of the sum of the exponentials of the inputs.

 Similarly, if you wanted to compute root-mean-square error along an axis, you could use `reduce=('sqrt', 'mean', 'square')`.
+This is common enough to get its own name: `reduce='l2-norm'`.

 ### Explicit Function Objects